pallets-eco/flask-admin/README.md

 ## Tests

-Test are run with *pytest*.
-If you are not familiar with this package you can get some more info from [their website](https://pytest.org/).
+Tests are run with *pytest*.
+If you are not familiar with this package, you can find out more on [their website](https://pytest.org/).

-To run the tests, from the project directory, simply:
+To run the tests, from the project directory, simply run:

     pip install --use-pep517 -r requirements/dev.txt
     pytest